manuelmolano/IJD/README.md

 <img src="figs/IJD.png" width="600px" alt="the image is not crooked" align="middle">

-#### Caption: Application of IJD to obtain the contribution of each temporal scale to the information contained in the **simulated** response of a neuron to a given set of stimuli.
+<span font-size:4;">Caption: Application of IJD to obtain the contribution of each temporal scale to the information contained in the **simulated** response of a neuron to a given set of stimuli.
 Top panel: the curve represents the information as a function of the precision with which the neural activity is measured.
 Insets: Neuron's average firing rates elicited by the two stimuli (red and blue) for different jitter values = 0, 10, 20, 30 and 40~ms from left to right.
 Bottom panel: Scale Contribution Curve (SCC) corresponding to the curve shown in the top panel.
-The SCC peaks at around 20ms which is, by construction, the timescale encoding most of the stimulus information.
+The SCC peaks at around 20ms which is, by construction, the timescale encoding most of the stimulus information.</span>

 ### Usage